The DESI DR1 Peculiar Velocity Survey: global zero-point and $H_0$ constraints: Cosmological results

 \subsubsection{TF catalog systematics}

-\citet{DESI_DR1_TF} made several choices regarding quality cuts regarding rotation velocity repeatability, and spiral classification.
-Similar to FP, the TF catalog is regenerated assuming different cuts, where we: exclude galaxies smaller than $D_{26}=0.5^\prime$; alter the spiral classification to visual inspection only; increase the requirement on rotation velocity repeatability to $\Delta V/V_{\text{min}}<2.5$; use HDBSCAN for TF outlier rejection.
+\citet{DESI_DR1_TF} made several analysis choices, such as different criteria for rotation velocity repeatability and spiral classification.
+Similar to FP, the TF catalog is regenerated assuming different cuts, where we exclude galaxies smaller than $R_{26}=0.5^\prime$; alter the spiral classification to visual inspection only; increase the requirement on rotation velocity repeatability to $\Delta V/V_{\text{min}}<2.5$; use the Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) algorithm for TF outlier rejection (or, rather, finds the data points most likely belonging to the TF relation based on their TF parameter space clustering).

-Also in this category is the reduction of the quality cut to only exclude dwarf galaxies, rather than using the strict rotation velocity selection.
+Also in this category is the reduction of the quality cut to only exclude dwarf galaxies, rather than using the default rotation velocity selection.

 Finally, we consider restricting the upper redshift limit of the TF sample to $z<0.05$, consistent with the DR1 clustering analyses.